Arka-Bhowmik/mri_triage_normal/training/a_unet_training_readme.md

 1. tensorflow (python deep learning package),
 2. tensorflow_addons (use pip install tensorflow-addons),
 3. matplotlib (use pip install matplotlib)
+4. scikit-learn (use pip install scikit-learn)
+5. pandas (use pip install pandas)
+6.

 The main training function for u-net uses couple of sub-functions provided in path "/mri_triage_normal/support_function/".
 The main script is for execution and supporting functions are for executing suppoting tasks in the main script.